About

 In the past, I’ve produced artwork in a range of media, including oil and acrylic painting, digital imaging, digital photography, collage, assemblage sculpture, drawing, and installation.
 Art-historically, my artwork is largely inspired by 20th century modern painting, assemblage sculpture, Pop Art, Surrealism, and photorealism.
 Visually, my work is brightly colored, graphic, often collage based, and sometimes self-referential.
 I have worked small to large in both two and three dimensional media.

 I furthermore believe that we are living in a time that is comparatively characterized by mass media, mass information, and sharing; and I hope that the audience can see and connect to this in my work.
-Lastly, through my artwork, I hope to give my audience a visually pleasurable experience with the aesthetic choices that I make and to more generally add some “color” to this world.
+Lastly, I hope to give my audience a visually pleasurable experience with the aesthetic choices that I make and to more generally add some “color” to this world.